 Yet, campaigners say the defence ministry’s proposed amendment to the classified information law will severely restrict the public's access to information.

 "An already highly problematic FOI law combined with this amendment will kill meaningful transparency,” said Darbishire, of Access Info.

-In a June 26 statement, Transparency International noted that the same amendment to be discussed at the public hearing was proposed and then withdrawn by the government in March after a coalition of 25 advocacy groups campaigned against it.
+In a June 26 statement, Transparency International noted that the same amendment to be discussed at the public hearing was proposed and then withdrawn by the government in March after public opposition from a coalition of 25 advocacy groups.